 - f.
 Loading onto CTP Assist is a CoC responsibility.
 It is recognised that SP circumstances and needs can change within their recovery/resettlement journey.
-When required, CoC are to engage with CTP staff in the decision to move between CTP and CTP Assist resettlement pathways. - 411. sS MD Procedures.
+When required, the CoC is to engage with CTP staff in the decision to move between CTP and CTP Assist resettlement pathways. - 411. sS MD Procedures.
 Specific sS MD procedures and further advice on accessing early resettlement support are contained in Annexes E (RN), F (Army) and G (RAF) respectively to this JSP. - 412.
 Recovery Courses.
 All Wounded, Injured and Sick (WIS) Service Personnel (SP) are entitled to attend a series of professionally delivered courses in support of their recovery.
-To be eligible for any Recovery Courses, SP must be deemed as WIS by their sS recovery policies39.
+To be eligible for any Recovery Courses, SP must be deemed as WIS by their sS recovery policies.
 Recovery Courses are key developmental activities that WIS SP undertake during their recovery.
 Recovery courses are designed to support the WIS SP to return to duty or transition out of the Service.
 The Recovery Courses are held at the five Personnel Recovery Centres (PRCs) located in Catterick, Colchester, Edinburgh, Sennelager and Tidworth, and the Defence Adaptive Sport and Adventurous Training Centre (DASTC), known as the 'Battle Back Centre' in Lilleshall (where the Multi-Activity Course, MAC, runs).
 The five Recovery Courses are: - a.
 Recovery Foundation.
 This 5-day course is the focal point of all recovery and should be attended as soon as possible.
 It enables WIS SP to better understand the Recovery Pathway as well as access support and opportunities to aid Recovery.
-This mandated for all Army and RAF WIS SP. - b.
+This is mandated for all Army and RAF WIS SP. - b.
 Multi-Activity Course (MAC).
 This 5-day course uses through-life skills coaching that builds confidence and motivation using the medium of adaptive sports and adventurous training.
 It is advised that the course is attended as early as possible in recovery.
 This is mandated for all Army and RAF WIS SP. - c.
 Recovery Development.
 This 3-day course is for WIS SP require additional assistance in order to engage in their Individual Recovery Plan (IRP) as well as increasing their awareness of support and opportunities to aid Recovery.
 Army and RAF WIS SP must have completed Recovery Foundation prior to attending Recovery Development. - d.
 Recovery Transition.
 This 10-day course prepares WIS SP for transition from military to civilian life and focuses on employment while examining realistic vocational options.
 This is highly recommended for WIS SP in the process of medically discharging from the Service or those likely to be medically discharged.
-Recovery Transition is to be attended as soon as possible after the Unit Health Committee have been identified that the individual is likely to discharge.
+Recovery Transition is to be attended as soon as possible after the Unit Health Committee has identified that the SP is likely to discharge.
 This enables WIS SP to investigate and plan for future civilian career options before attending CTW+/CTW.
 WIS SP must have completed a Resettlement Advisory Brief (RAB) with an SRA and be registered with CTP for resettlement support prior to course loading.
-Army and RAF WIS SP must have completed Recovery Foundation prior to attending Recovery Transition.
+Army and RAF WIS SP must have completed Recovery Foundation prior to attending Recovery Transition. - e.
+CTW+.
+This 5-day course is designed for WIS SP on the CTP (Assist) scheme, due to a specialist employment need, and for those who require additional assistance or welfare support during the course.
+It focuses on the transition from military to civilian employment.
+CTW+ replaces the standard CTW for those that have additional support needs; most WIS SP will only require the CTW event.
+WIS SP must have conducted a

-39 The respective single Service Recovery policies are: BR 3, Ch 33 [RN], AGAI Vol 3 Ch 99 [Army] and AP3392 Vol 5 Leaflet 125 [RAF].
+&lt;sup>41 The respective single Service Recovery policies are BR 3, Ch 33 [RN], AGAI Vol 3 Ch 99 [Army] and AP3392 Vol 5 Leaflet 125 [RAF].